Your Gate to Europe

 One of the deliverables of the European Pillar for Social Rights was to address the work-life balance challenges faced by working parents and carers.
 After the withdrawal of the Maternity Leave Directive, the EU decided to take a broader approach in order to address women's underrepresentation in the labour market., by adopting a new Directive

-From 1 August 2019, Directive (UE) 2019/1158 on work-life balance came into force, which provides for new or higher minimum standards for parental, paternity and carer leave.
+From 1 August 2022, Directive (UE) 2019/1158 on work-life balance must be applied, which provides for new or higher minimum standards for parental, paternity and carer leave.
 EU countries must adapt within three years.
 Member States that are below the protection thresholds indicated are therefore the main addressees of this directive.

 The Directive, which repeals the previous Directive 2010/18/EU from 2 August 2022, establishes a series of new rules or stricter rules for parental, paternity and carers leave.
 It also provides the right to request flexible working conditions.
 This will allow parents and caregivings to choose how their work and family life combine.
 These rules will strengthen gender equality and improve the family and working life of many Europeans.